ASOS/dsf2020/README.md

 Before the workshop you can open the notebook by visiting [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) and clicking on 'File/Open Notebook'.
 In the orange window that opens click on "GitHub".
 Then in the 'Enter a GitHub URL or search by organization or user' line enter 'asos/dsf2020'.
 Finally click on "DSF-ASOS_Build_and_Deploy_a_Recommender_in_3_Hours.ipynb".

+## A note about the data
+This repo contains four data files which will be used for training a recommender model.
+They contain product ids and fake user ids.

 ## Serving a fashion recommender using Tensorflow serving

 #### About Tensorflow serving